rahukettu/doublenav/README.md

 This project demonstrates a simple way to implement navigation using @react-navigation/native in combination with react-native-paper and custom components.
 It includes conditional rendering logic for navigation buttons in the custom App Bar.
 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General License.